 While the 3rd Generation August Smart Lock looks vastly different from the first two versions, it's now a more affordable option with a few new tricks that make it more secure and easier to install.
-It's the second easiest smart lock to use and it works incredibly well with the August Doorbell Cam Pro.
+It's the second easiest smart lock to use and it works incredibly well with the August Doorbell Cam Pro, making it one of the best smart locks (opens in new tab) you can buy.

 When we tested the previous version of the August Smart Lock, we found some holes in its potential to improve security at your front door: it didn't detect when keys opened the door and lacked alerts for when the lock jammed.
 We felt these flaws were big enough to justify a low rank in our comparison, despite August's excellence in our other tests.
 August fixed the issues through software updates, but we couldn't re-evaluate our scores at the time.